eppl-erau-db/amigo_ros2/README.md

 echo CONFIG_IMAGE_KEY=ros2_humble.realsense > .isaac_ros_common-config
 ```

-First ensuring your realsense if plugged in, build the conatiner.
+After ensuring your realsense if plugged in to your Jetson device, you can build the image and start the container.
 This will take a long time.

 ```bash
 cd ${ISAAC_ROS_WS}/src/isaac_ros_common && \